The Prophetic Theology of James Luther Adams

 Three Nets to Capture a Protean Thinker

 Adams maintained voluminous correspondence with colleagues, inquirers and friends.
 He was also erudite, and famously shared his vast learning with students and colleagues.
 A man of robust ego, he enjoyed telling that it was said he believed in “salvation by bibliography.”
 Just so, his thought was constantly developed in response to the thought of others.
 He could be scathing toward simplistic and individualistic religion, especially fundamentalism and self-centered pietism (exemplified by the “He walks with me and He talks with me” hymn).
 But as a teacher he more often expressed curiosity and delight in the creative works of others.
-“Now isn’t that interesting!” he would exclaim, and expound on the virtues of creativity—as he would say, “breaking out of the grooves of convention.”
+“Now isn’t that interesting!” he would exclaim, and expound on the virtues of creativity—“breaking out of the grooves of convention.”
 He recalled, for instance, Alfred North Whitehead telling how young John Maynard Keynes left Cambridge University not, as expected, for academia but for London.
 He would return, Keynes declared, but first he would “make two or three million pounds” on the stock market.
 With high piping voice Whitehead declared, “And by George, he did it!”
 Adams admired the audacity of his namesake Martin Luther: “Sin boldly—that grace may abound.”

 Being once asked, “Are you a Tillichean or a Whiteheadean?”
 Adams replied, “There is always Troeltsch.”
-The protean JLA was not to be caught in any single net!
+The protean JLA was not to be caught in any single net.
 Many thinkers influenced Adams, but Paul Tillich, Ernst Troeltsch, and Alfred North Whitehead became central to his three major contributions to the development of contemporary theological thought.

 First, Adams was a major translator and interpreter of Paul Tillich, the most influential liberal and existential theologian of the 20th century.
 Adams was especially affected by his early German writings on religious socialism and the interpretation of culture and history.
 He wrote his doctoral dissertation on Tillich for the University of Chicago shortly after Tillich migrated to the United States to escape Nazism.
 In 1956 Adams became his colleague at Harvard.
 Tillich said of Adams (probably without exaggeration), “He knows more about my writings than I do myself.”
 Tillich continued: “He represents in his whole being a warning against a theology that sacrifices the prophetic to the mystical element, though both of them, as he and I agree, are essential to religion generally and Christianity especially.”
 Indeed, Adams saw the prophetic and mystical as standing in a continuing dialectical tension.
 He likewise affirmed “unity in diversity,” but cautioned against thinking that diversity of belief can be overcome in time and history.
 Diverse belief s cannot be resolved by authoritarian leaders in church or state, or reduced to a legal contract or a conformist demand, without anti-democratic repression.

 Being keenly aware of the way our inherited religious language had become brittle and lifeless with the passage of centuries, Adams credited Tillich with generating a new religious vocabulary, capable of speaking to a contemporary consciousness.
-For instance, Tillich’s God is not “a being” but, by turns, “being itself,” “the ground of being,” and “the God above the God of theism.”
+For instance, Tillich saying God is not “a being” but, by turns, “being itself,” “the ground of being,” and “the God above the God of theism.”
 These three expressions for “God” reflect, respectively, the ontological, the symbolic, and the existential modes of thought that Adams came to share with Tillich.

 Third, Adams sought to re-ground liberal religious thought in the “process philosophy” of Alfred North Whitehead, one of his teachers at Harvard, and Charles Hartshorne, a colleague at Chicago and close friend.
 In their panentheism or “temporal theism” God is not “timeless”—Aristotle’s “unmoved mover”—but symbolizes a transcendent directive in time.
 In this view God is the leading edge of creative advance, suggesting an ultimately optimistic view of the human condition.
 Adams celebrated Whitehead’s own “creative advance,” but he also cautioned against philosophical “harmonism,” that is, discounting the persistence of conflict in human history.
 The high abstraction of Whitehead’s thought, he said, “lacked seasonal relevance.”